projects-nitjsr/nitjsr-counselling-backend/README.md

 # nitjsr-counselling-backend
-This is the repo for counselling website's backend.
+This is the Repository for counselling website's backend.